 The following example illustrates how guaranteed payments should be treated when there is a nonresident partner: There are two partners in the partnership.
 Partner One is a resident of Georgia and owns 25% of the partnership.
 Partner One receives a guaranteed payment of \$10.
 Partner Two is a nonresident of Georgia and owns 75% of the partnership.
 Partner Two receives a guaranteed payment of \$40.
 The profit and loss sharing ratio is the same as the ownership percentage.
-The Georgia apportionment ratio on line 2, schedule 6, of Form 700 is 50%.
+The Georgia apportionment ratio on line 2, schedule 7, of Form 700 is 50%.

 Ordinary income reported on

-line 1, schedule 7, of Form 700 \$100
+line 1, schedule 8, of Form 700 \$100

 Guaranteed payment reported on

-line 5, schedule 7, of Form 700 \$50
+line 5, schedule 8, of Form 700 \$50

 Total income for Georgia purposes,

-line 12, schedule 7, of Form 700 \$150
+line 12, schedule 8, of Form 700 \$150

 Partner One (resident) is required to report \$35 on the Georgia return.
-The entire \$10 guaranteed payment plus their share of the ordinary income of the partnership, which is \$25 (\$100 ordinary income placed on line 1, schedule 7, of Form 700 multiplied by the ownership percentage of 25%).
+The entire \$10 guaranteed payment plus their share of the ordinary income of the partnership, which is \$25 (\$100 ordinary income placed on line 1, schedule 8, of Form 700 multiplied by the ownership percentage of 25%).
 Partner Two (nonresident) is required to report \$58 on the Georgia return.
-The Georgia portion of the guaranteed payment is \$20 (\$40 guaranteed payment multiplied by the ordinary income of the partnership, which is \$38 (\$100 ordinary income placed on line 1, schedule 7 of Form 700 multiplied by their ownership percentage of 75% multiplied by the Georgia ratio of 50%).
+The Georgia portion of the guaranteed payment is \$20 (\$40 guaranteed payment multiplied by the Georgia ratio of 50%) plus the share of the Georgia portion of the ordinary income of the partnership, which is \$38 (\$100 ordinary income placed on line 1, schedule 8 of Form 700 multiplied by their ownership percentage of 75% multiplied by the Georgia ratio of 50%).